Szum123321/textile_backup/README.md

 Small, configurable, fully server-side backup mod for Fabric

-Commands look like that: /backup 'operation'.
+Commands look like that: /backup 'operation'

 Available operations are:

- * start - just starts backup
+ * start - just starts backup.
+You can add comment* to file by just typing it after command.
+For example: /backup start FabricIsGreat
  * cleanup - forces cleanup procedure (deletes old backups according to config)
- * whitelist - here you can add, remove and list player that are allowed to run any operation within this mod despite not having high enough permission level
+ * whitelist - here you can add, remove and list player that are allowed to run any operation within this mod despite not having high enough permission level*
- * whitelist - here you can add, remove and list player that are not allowed to run any operation within this mod despite having high enough permission level
+ * whitelist - here you can add, remove and list player that are not allowed to run any operation within this mod despite having high enough permission level*

-All of above can only be done by server admins(permission level 4 - configurable) / player on single player with cheats on
+All of above can only be done by server admins(permission level 4 - configurable*) / player on single player with cheats on.

 Feel free to use this mod in your modpack or on server!

 ### Important

-* Time format defaultly used by this mod is: dd.MM.yyyy_HH-mm-ss although it is configurable
+* Time format defaultly used by this mod is: dd.MM.yyyy_HH-mm-ss although it is configurable*.
-* _This mod contains **Cotton Config** and its dependencies as jars in jar, which are property of **CottonMC**_
+* _This mod contains **Cotton Config** and its dependencies as jars in jar, which are property of **CottonMC**_.

+\* - feature available since 1.1.0

-If you have any suggestions or found a problem please report it on github.
+If you have any suggestions or found a problem please report it on [Github](https://github.com/Szum123321/textile_backup).